-667 Pinot Noir Review
+667 Pinot Noir Tasting

 In appearance, we described this wine as purple to dark garnet in color.
 What we found most interesting was the wine’s legs.
 They were evenly spaced.
 However, on the sides of the glass, one set fell slowly and the other fell fast.
 The quote of the evening was, “this wine has nicer legs than a chorus line!”